Great Serpent

 The Great Serpent Mound is the longest earthwork in North America, created 2500+ years ago, sited on a cliff face, shaped like the head of a serpent, above Brush Creek in Adams County, Ohio.
 The Serpent is a quarter mile long, with seven undulating coils, open mouth swallowing (or expelling) an egg.
 Embedded in the earthwork are the languages of celestial movement, geometry, earth science, and the memory of the people who lived along the river banks and built this enduring work of art and imagination.
 I grew up 18 miles from the sacred site.

-Great Serpent is a storytelling project that weaves voices — descendants of the original builders, scholars, scientists, dancers, musicians—with music and images--to evoke the timeless power and medicine of this monumental work.
+Great Serpent is a storytelling project designed to evoke and embody the timeless power and medicine of this monumental work.

-R&D has been supported by an Oregon Arts Commission professional development grant for further study, and a Robert Rauschenberg Residency where I made the set of silk panel maps as a backdrop for the images and stories.
+R &D has been supported by an Oregon Arts Commission professional development grant and a Robert Rauschenberg Residency where I made the set of silk panel maps as a backdrop for the images and stories.

 Pilot: June, 2019, International Society for the Study of Time, Time in Variance, Loyola Marymount University, LA.
 Collaboration with composer David Ornette Cherry, performed with bassist Ollie Elder Jr., percussionist, John Price, and poet-philosopher, Frederick Turner.